trackleaf/uniflow-polymer-starter-kit-2/README.md

 # Polymer App Toolbox - Starter Kit Copy

 Note: This is a copy of running the polymer-cli starter kit.
 It adds the google/uniflow-polymer package for uni directional data flow.
+To use this code just clone this repo and run "bower install" as well as "npm install"

 [![Build Status](https://travis-ci.org/PolymerElements/polymer-starter-kit.svg?branch=master)](https://travis-ci.org/PolymerElements/polymer-starter-kit)